jonathanbridges/twitter-geotrends/README.md

 ## Overview

-Twitter Geotrends is a data visualization of the most popular hashtags and Tweets on Twitter.
+Twitter Geotrends is a d3 data visualization of the most popular hashtags and Tweets on Twitter.
 The data can be sorted by geolocation to uncover trends and insight about regions other than your own.

-The motivation for this project stems from my interest in world events and what is popular in regions across the world.
-Technically I wanted more experience working on dynamic data visualization and using external APIs.
+The motivation for this project stems from my interest in world events and what is happening live in areas across the world.
+On a technical note, I wanted to gain experience with d3, vanillaJS, and Node/Express for backend routes.

 ### Functionality and MVP Features

-* Visitors are presented with a bubblechart of of globally trending hashtags and tweets.
+* Visitors are presented with a bubblechart on landing.
-* Selecting a city sorts the data.
+* You can choose any city you like from a dropdown menu.
-* Selecting a specific item displays the thread on Twitter.
+* You can click on any bubble to view the item on Twitter.

 ### Wireframe